aksh-h/Hackathon-Instructions/README.md

    - Ensure your code is committed and pushed before the deadline.

 3. **Use of GitHub Copilot**
-   - You must use **GitHub Copilot** as your AI code assistant during the hack.
+   - You must use **GitHub Copilot** as your AI code assistant during the codathon.
    - Prompt examples, suggestions, and completions will be **evaluated as part of your score**.

 4. **Language Flexibility**